jhb86253817/tf-re-id/README.md

-# tf-re-id
+# Person Re-Identification in TensorFlow

-This is code for Deep Person Re-Identification with Improved Embedding.
+This is code of the paper ["Deep Person Re-Identification with Improved Embedding"](https://arxiv.org/abs/1705.03332).

-Five cnn architectures are implemented on three person re-identification datasets, including cuhk03, cuhk01 and viper.

-Environment required:
-Ubuntu: 14.04
-Python: 2.7 or 3.5
-Tensorflow: 1.0.1

-Usage:
-Simply run the main.py file, specifying dataset, cnn architecture and random seed as arguments.

-Images:
-The related data should be put in folder "images".
-The filename of the data is "re-id-dl-images.zip".
+## Datasets

+## Train Model